State guide

 pastesReal del MontePrismas BasálticosHuasca de OcampoTula Atlantes

-Hidalgo is for people who want a weekend out of Mexico City that doesn’t feel like a theme park.
-It’s a state of mining history, high wind-scoured towns, and one genuinely odd food story: Cornish miners came here in the 1800s and left behind pastes, the local take on the Cornish pasty, still baked in Real del Monte today.
-Come for that, the canyon country, and the fact that most tourists here are Mexican, not foreign.
+Hidalgo is for people who want a weekend out of Mexico City that does not feel like a theme park.
+It is a state of mining history, high wind-scoured towns, basalt canyons, and one genuinely odd food story: Cornish miners came to work the silver here in the 1800s and left behind the paste, the local take on the Cornish pasty, still baked and sold by the dozen in Real del Monte today.
+Come for that, the canyon country, and the fact that most travelers here are Mexican weekenders, not foreign tour groups.

 Getting oriented

-Pachuca, the capital, is your hub, and everything worth seeing radiates out from it.
+Pachuca, the capital, is your hub, and everything worth seeing radiates out from it within about an hour’s drive.

-• Pachuca and Real del Monte: The capital is high, breezy, and painted in bright colors on its hillsides.
-Real del Monte, the old silver-mining town just up the road, is where you eat pastes and walk the English cemetery.
+• Pachuca and Real del Monte: The capital is high, breezy, and painted in bright colors up its hillsides, with the clock tower (Reloj Monumental) on the main square.
+Real del Monte (Mineral del Monte), the old silver town 20 minutes up the road at over 2,700 meters, is where you eat pastes straight from the oven and walk the Panteón Inglés, the English cemetery where the Cornish miners are buried facing home.

-• Tula: Home to the Atlantes, the giant stone Toltec warrior figures.
-It sits in the western industrial corridor, so treat the archaeological site as a daytime visit and don’t linger in the area after dark.
+• Tula: Home to the Atlantes de Tula, the roughly four-meter stone Toltec warrior figures standing on Pyramid B at the archaeological site.
+Tula sits in the western industrial corridor, so treat it as a daytime visit and do not linger in the area after dark.

 Is it safe?